dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 }());
 ```

 Although this might work there is one problem all ready and that is that by the look of it I am very much aware of the fact that the cube texture is, well, a cube.
-The reason for this is that I am just making a square texture without running it through any addtional processing of any kind so that the image gets distored in a way in which it will look right.
+The reason for this is that I am just making a square texture without running it through any additional processing of any kind so that the image gets distorted in a way in which it will look right.

-So maybe if I just simple want to create a cube texture with canavs elements, doing that is easy enoght, but the hard part is muttaing state of the textures that i create to get them to look a certain way that is a desired outcome.
+So maybe if I just simple want to create a cube texture with canvas elements, doing that is easy enough, but the hard part is mutating state of the textures that i create to get them to look a certain way that is a desired outcome.

 ### 2.2 - A first step might be a Grid example

-I am thinking that the first step in the direction of making a system for generating cube textures will involve some kind of grid system that contains data for each pixle that forms a texture.
+I am thinking that the first step in the direction of making a system for generating cube textures will involve some kind of grid system that contains data for each pixel that forms a texture.

 ```js
 (function(){